Ski Boat Driver 1

 If you have the required experience, the Ski Boat Driver Level 1 is roughly a 2 to 3 hour long program consisting of a theoretical based assessment (assessment of boat driving knowledge) and a practical based assessment (assessment of boat handing skills).
 Prior to completing the theoretical based assessment, candidates will attend a tutoring session designed to develop understanding of a number of key topics relating to driving a ski boat on inland waters, this will take approximately 1 hour.
 Following this, candidates will complete 17 questions, relating to the SBD1 classroom course.

 It is advantageous if candidates have previously studied the driving assessment hand-out.

 After successfully completing the SBD1 examination candidates will receive a new BWSW membership card which will state that the member is an SBD1 driver.

-The practical based assessment consists of a 30 minute familiarisation session (to familiarise the candidate with the boat, the site and the assessment procedure) followed by a 15 minute slow maneuvering skills assessment and a 15 minute water ski/wakeboard driving assessment.
+The practical boat driving assessment consists of a 30 minute familiarisation session (to familiarise the candidate with the boat, the site and the assessment procedure) followed by a 15 minute slow manoeuvring skills assessment and a 15 minute water ski/wakeboard driving assessment.
 Click here to see the driving assessment hand out, which explains the assessment in detail.